Apply for bursaries!

 - Bursaries are different from scholarships and have different application processes.
 To learn the difference between them, please watch our video explaining this.

 - How do you apply for bursaries?
 Please watch our video with step-by-step instructions.

 The following bursaries are administered by Financial Aid and are subject to the availability of funding each year:

 Entrance bursaries are for students attending Fanshawe College for the first-time on a full-time basis, and can show financial need.
 Students attending on a full-time basis within a post-secondary or post-diploma program at Fanshawe College are eligible to apply.
-The application is available starting June 15, 2021 for students attending any term (Fall 2021, Winter 2022 and Spring 2022) in the 2021-2022 academic year.

 Apply here using your Fanshawe username and password.

 Don't know your login?
 Go to WebAdvisor.
 (This was emailed to you when you first applied to Fanshawe.)